schen68/Genderize/README.md

       ```
     * Store rest content as a list
 2. For requirement 2
-    * Generate new headers for the spreadsheet by args.override
+    * Generate new headers for the spreadsheet
     * Write original rows and new response to the output file.
       ```python
       for data in dataset: